yul154/Summary-and-Interviews/Core Java.md

 ---
 # Multithreading
 * Have you use multithread

 ## What is multithreading?
 * two or more threads run concurrently

+## What is a Thread?
+* In Java, the flow of execution is called Thread
+* Every java program has at least one thread called the main thread, the main thread is created by JVM.
+Th
+*  The user can define their own threads by extending the Thread class (or) by implementing the Runnable interface.
+* Threads are executed concurrently.
 ## Java Thread status
 * NEW - A thread that has not yet started is in this state.
 * RUNNABLE - A thread executing in the Java virtual machine is in this state.